Industrial Workers of the World: Late 2010s

 In the mid-2010s, Wobblies in the United States were focused on campaigns to organize the multinational coffeehouse chain Starbucks, the franchised sandwich fast food restaurant chain Jimmy John's, and the multinational supermarket chain Whole Foods Market.
 The union had about 3,000 members.
 The IWW moved its headquarters to 2036 West Montrose, Chicago, in 2012.

 The IWW waged an organizing campaign at Chicago-Lake Liquors in Minneapolis, Minnesota in 2013.
 The store, which advertises itself as the highest-volume liquor store in Minnesota, had a wage cap of $10.50 per hour, but in the face of IWW demands for the wage cap to be lifted, store management fired five organizers.
 On April 6, the Twin Cities branch of the union responded with a picket around the store informing customers of the situation.
 This was followed by a second picket on May 4, a day which customarily had heavy business at the store.
 The union claimed to have made "what should have been an extremely busy Saturday into a quiet afternoon inside the store".
 After several months, the National Labor Relations Board announced that it found merit in the union's unfair dismissal complaint.
 As a result, the union and store management agreed to a $32,000 settlement as a form of compensation to the fired workers and the campaign officially ended.

 Workers at the Paulo Freire Social Justice Charter School in Holyoke, Massachusetts were organized with the IWW in 2015, hoping to address the "authoritarian leadership" of the school administration and perceived racial bias in hiring.

 On September 14, 2015, after a year-long organizing campaign, workers at Sound Stage Production in North Haven Connecticut declared their membership in the IWW.
-Within a week they were threatened with legal action and fired.
-After several months of negotiation through the National Labor Relations Board, a settlement was reached and the workers agreed to back pay and severance compensation.
-As part of the campaign, the workers formed the Production Services Collective and continue as a workers cooperative and organizing with IWW-CT.